Lower Limb Strengthening Exercises (Leg, Hip, Knee, Ankle and Foot)

 How to effectively psoas stretch to relieve hip tightness at home.

 If you are kneeling on a hard floor you may wish to do this on a yoga mat to reduce the pressure on your knee cap (patella).
-Kneel down and elongate your spin straightening your upper leg, while bending the other (in the proposal position).
-Lift the foot behind you of the kneeling leg so your toes come up and rest them against the wall or hook them over a stool.
-Shuffle closer to the wall or stool until you feel a good stretch, without flexing forward.
+Kneel down and elongate your spin, bring one foot out in front of you (in the proposal position).
+Lift the opposite foot behind you so your toes are resting against the wall or hook them over a stool.
+Shuffle closer to the wall or stool until you feel a good stretch, without flexing your trunk forward.
 Remember to keep your spine straight, elongating the spine while gently leaning your body into your hip stretch (like a lunge) .
 You should feel a deep stretch in the front of the hip.
 Be careful not to twist through the back, the body should remain aligned.

 3. Soleus Stretch